chand1012/openai-cf-workers-ai/README.md

 * [ ] Assistants
   + [ ] Assistants
     - Store assistants in a D1 database.
-    - File support may be just limited to text files for the initial MVP.
+    - File support is a work in progress and will be just limited to text files for the initial MVP.
 Need to find a good OCR solution that can run on Workers and is free/cheap.
   + [x] Threads
     - Use a D1 database to store threads.
 Relate them to an assistant.
   + [ ] Messages